 If you want to test your DIY skills, you can try some amazing toy storage solutions in the article > 15 Ways to Store Bath Toys

-You can go one step further and personalise each basket with the kid’s names if you have more than one.
-It not only makes them feel special to have a personalise basked but it can also avoid fights at bathtime.
+You can go one step further and personalize each basket with the kid’s names if you have more than one.
+It not only makes them feel special to have a personalized basket but it can also avoid fights at bathtime.